katejarne/Kernel_Max_mean_discrepancy_EEG_Age/README.md

 Multinational EEG cross-spectrum and anonymized metadata come from 9 countries, 12 devices, and 14 sites, including 1966 subjects, and is hosted in \url{https://www.synapse.org/} with id: $syn26712693$.
 Complete access is possible through registration and login to the system.

-The framework consists of 3 parts: one to estimate distance matrices in the file `Estimation_of_distance_matrices`, the other to generate the plots from the paper `Generate_plots` and one part to make the predictions using  three methods (`main`).
+The framework consists of 2 scripts one to perform a Ridge regression (`BR_ind_channels.py`) and the other to perform KMER or KRR (`KMER-KRR_ind_channels.py`) depending on method selection.
+We also include a third script `KRR_ind_channels_bias_corrected.py`, which performs also KMER and KRR regression and includes a bias correction.
 ## Dependencies
 Sure!
 Here are the software names in markdown format with links: